 1. Segment your city into zones of about 100 houses each, where your ideal family is likely to live.
 Evaluate neighborhoods where your school’s current families live and focus on similar ones.

 3. Make a sign-up sheet so that volunteers can sign themselves up to distribute door hangers to a specific zone.

 4. Next to the sign-up sheet, have the door hangers in bundles of approximately 100.

 5. Send them on their merry way and have them let you know when they are all finished.
 That’s it!

 Another great way to get the word out is to have students’ parents write it on their cars with window paint markers.
 You can get these at craft, party or office supply stores.

-It’s a great attention-getter – people don’t typically decorate and write on their cars.
+It’s a great attention-getter.
 Plus, it’s a way to build camaraderie and school spirit among your families.
 It gives them an opportunity to tell the world about the very special school community they belong to.

 Another way to improve your school is with a better student information system.
-If yours is lacking in some area, then why not take a look at Gradelink?
-Download a brochure to see how your school can save time, improve enrollment and fulfill its mission.
+If yours is lacking in some area, then take a look at Gradelink.
+Watch a demo to see how your school can save time, improve enrollment and fulfill its mission.